DMVis/DMVis/documentation/utils/spacer.md

 - `marginLow`: number - The margin closest to the origin.
 - `marginHigh`: number - The margin furthest from the origin.
 - `columns`: string[] - List of column names.
+- `paddingOuter`: number - The padding on the outside of the spacer (before the first element and after the last element in the domain).
+Defaults to 0.

 The function returns a function, which (given a column name as a string) returns a number that represents the position of where the component that corresponds with the given column name should be placed.